 Getting Around New Orleans

-Getting around New Orleans is relatively easy.
+For 3 days in New Orleans, it’s relatively easy to get around.
 A rather compact city, the most popular way to get around is by walking, and most of the top attractions are within walking distance of each other.

-If you’d rather not walk, then hop on one of the historic streetcars that can take you from the French Quarter to the Garden District or to the City Park.
+If you’d rather not walk, then hop on one of the historic streetcars that can take you from the French Quarter to other destinations around New Orleans.

 And it’s a great way to see the city if you’re on a tight budget as a one-way ticket is only $1.25 or buy a full day pass for $3.